How does Rest Less make money

 Some key reasons for this include its high regard for equality and a strong sense of common responsibility for social welfare.
 For example, everyone has access to high-quality healthcare – even visitors.

 Denmark is one of the few countries where people report feeling safe at any time of the day or night.
-And, there’s almost no risk of natural disaster.
+And, there’s almost no risk of a natural disaster.

 This scenic coastal nation has charming towns, national parks, and fascinating geological formations, such as the white cliffs of Møn.